Explainable Machine Learning for Public Policy: Use Cases, Gaps, and Research Directions

 Two main gaps were evident in the design and evaluation of existing work: 1) methods are not sufficiently evaluated on real-world contexts, and 2) they are not designed and developed with target use-cases and well-defined explainability goals in mind.
 In response to these gaps, we proposed several research directions to systematically evaluate the existing methods with problems with real policy goals, real-world data, and domain experts.

-This paper is our attempt at connecting the ML research community who develop explainable ML methods to the problems and needs of the public policy and social good world.
+A key aim of this paper is to connect the ML research community who develop explainable ML methods to the problems and needs of the public policy and social good domains.
 As computer scientists who develop and apply ML algorithms to social/policy problems in collaboration with government agencies and non-profits, we are ideally and uniquely positioned to understand both the existing body of work in explainable ML and the explainability needs of the domains such as public health, education, criminal justice, and economic development.
 Two main factors motivated us to compile this discussion: 1) despite the existence of a large body of methodological work in explainable ML, we failed to identify methods that we could directly apply to the problems we were tackling in the real world and 2) the frequent conversations initiated by our colleagues in the ML research community on how their methods could be better suited and developed for real-world ML problems.